axin233/DL_for_Needle_Detection_Cannulation/README.md

 # Deep Learning for Needle Detection in a Cannulation Simulator

-This is the Kera implementation of the paper *Deep Learning for Needle Detection in a Cannulation Simulator*.
+This is the Keras implementation of the paper *Deep Learning for Needle Detection in a Cannulation Simulator*.
 If you build projects based on the code, please cite the paper.
 The bibtex is:

 ```
 @article{gao2021deep,